A Note Of Warning.

 In 1965, General Westmoreland, the Commanding General of the U.S. Army serving in Vietnam together with General Cao Van Vien, Chairman of Joint General Staff, issued a joint order addressed to all combat units to apply "Search and Destroy the enemy " tactic in all of their operations.
 After implementing this tactic for a while, General Hieu realized that it should be used with flexibility.
 The "Search" phase should not be the role of the entire force of the operational units, but it should rather be left to reconnaissance teams.
 It was because the American troops searched the enemy with great fanfare that they always wondered how come the enemy just vanished like ghosts whenever they went.

-In the military milieu, everyone knows that the withdrawal of troops is the most difficult act in a military operation, especially if the retreat is to be done in a weakened and under pressure posture, when the enemy have already encircled the units.
-In an attack posture, one is in full control - one acts: everything has been anticipated and determined, all combined movements between combat units have been well coordinated in advance, fire power supports are in the ready to assist, targets to attack are well focused, enemy's positions are well known, the front-line is "uni-dimensional", the element of time is at one's disposal, soldiers' morale is high ...
-In a retreat posture, one is controlled - one reacts: everything is uncertain, combined movements between combat units depend largely on unpredictable enemy's intention, fire power supports cannot be used, targets to destroy are scattered, enemy's positions are unknown, the front-line is "quadri-dimensional", the element of time is not at one's disposal, soldier's morale is low ...
-One must be an exceptional General to be able to overcome all these negative variables in order to maintain the confidence among the combat troops and the soldiers' fighting determination.
+In the military milieu, everyone knows that the withdrawal of troops is the most difficult act in a military operation, especially if the retreat is to be done in a weakened and under pressure posture when the enemy has already encircled the units.
+In an attack posture, one is in full control - one acts: everything has been anticipated and determined, all combined movements between combat units have been well-coordinated in advance, firepower supports are in the ready to assist, targets to attack are well focused, enemy's positions are well known, the front-line is "uni-dimensional", the element of time is at one's disposal, soldiers' morale is high ...
+In a retreating posture, one is controlled - one reacts: everything is uncertain, combined movements between combat units depend largely on unpredictable enemy's intention, firepower supports cannot be used, targets to destroy are scattered, enemy's positions are unknown, the front-line is "quadri-dimensional", the element of time is not at one's disposal, soldier's morale is low ...
+One must be an exceptional General to be able to overcome all these negative variables to maintain confidence among the combat troops and the soldiers' fighting determination.

 Tran Hoai Thu (#12):